Popol2411/myFlix-client/README.md

 ## :page_with_curl: Technical Requirements

-- The API must be a Node.js and Express application.
+- The application must be a single-page application (SPA)

-- The API must use REST architecture, with URL endpoints corresponding to the data operations listed above.
+- The application must use state routing to navigate between views and share URLs

-- The API must use at least three middleware modules, such as the body-parser package for reading data from requests and morgan for logging.

-- The API must use a “package.json” file.
+- The application must give users the option to filter movies

-- The database must be built using MongoDB.
+- The application must give users the option to sort movies

-- The business logic must be modeled with Mongoose.
+- The application must initially use Parcel as its build tool

-- The API must provide movie information in JSON format.

-- The JavaScript code must be error-free.
+- The application must be written using the React library and in ES2015+

-- The API must be tested in Postman.
+- The application must be written with React Redux (hence respecting the Flux pattern)

+- The application must use Bootstrap as a UI library for styling and responsiveness

-- The API must include user authentication and authorization code.
+- The application must contain a mix of class components and function components

-- The API must include data validation logic.

-- The API must meet data security regulations.

-- The API source code must be deployed to a publicly accessible platform like GitHub.

-- The API must be deployed to Heroku.
+- The application may be hosted online

 ## :man_technologist: Get Started